 I did not turn the meat during cooking—I just left them bone-side down.
 I did not baste the garlic and herb loin at all, but I did baste the orange juice loin with some leftover marinade that I boiled on the stovetop before use.

-By 5:45pm the Polder probe was reading 143°F, close enough to my 145°F target.
+By 5:45pm the probe thermometer was reading 143°F, close enough to my 145°F target.
 Photo 9 shows how the loins looked at this point—remember, orange juice loin on the left, garlic and herb loin on the right.

 I transferred the loins to a preheated 500°F oven and browned them for 6 minutes.
 Photo 10 shows how they looked after browning.
 The loins have traded places in this photo—garlic and herb loin is now on the left and orange juice loin is on the right.
 Notice how the orange juice loin really got much more attractive looking after browning.